vilmibm/nodeunit-b/README.md

         // front-end dependencies to require and inject into the DOM. b.require([
-            // relative to where you set require root 'jquery.js',
+            // relative to where you set require root
+            // Note that these files will be checked for syntax errors.
+            'jquery.js',
             'underscore.js',
             'lib_i_want_to_test.js' // provides, say, window.myLib